 Deadline evokes the extreme tension and stress inherent in working against the clock.
 Through the piece’s insistent, driving rhythms, the listener experiences the unyielding intensity and ever-increasing anxiety.
 The unrelieved pressure sustains through all else, whether it leaps to the forefront in a rush of adrenaline or recedes to the background where it can be temporarily ignored, but never forgotten.
 No matter what diversions or distractions appear, the unforgiving deadline is inescapable, relentlessly driving forward with no chance of resolution until ... time’s up!
 This is a Grade 5 piece, as opposed to the publisher's grading of 4.
 This is meant for a band with all of the spots filled with players who are ready for the woodshedding and sectionals, especially percussion!

 Programming Suggestion: Concert or Festival Entry for a B500 ensemble.
 Works well as a closing selection.

 Waves Toward the Pebbled Shore is a lyrical masterpiece by British-Canadian composer Dr. Peter Meechan.
 Written for advanced wind ensemble, the composition festures a solo oboe part throughout, at times in the upper octave and always very exposed.
 There is a melody which is stated by multipe sections after being established by the solo oboe and later the 1st alto saxophone.
 There are important piano, vibes and orchestra bell parts in addition to the unpitched percussion (which are especially featured during the ebbs, flows, and rapid dynamic builds).
 There are several moments of tension, release, and climax.
 This composer employs space and silence.
-Maticulous attention to ensemble breathing, note releasing, and comprehension of “playing the silence” are necessary.
+Meticulous attention to ensemble breathing, note releasing, and comprehension of “playing the rests” are necessary.

 Programming Suggestion: Tribute Concert, Remembrance Day, Canadian Content Lyrical selection for a festival B500 or B600 entry